 - Innovation and Technology

 - Social Impact

 - Regional Development

-The Space Journal is currently looking for a distinguished Guest Editor (or Guest Team) to take charge of special issues of the Journal on the topics: Space Debris and Microsats.
-Other topics may be proposed.
+The Space Journal is looking for distinguished Guest Editors (or Guest Editorial Teams) to take charge of future issues of the Journal.
+Topics are open for discussion.
+Of particular interest are: Space Policy, Space Industrialization, Space Debris, and Microsats.
+Other topics may be proposed for consideration.